rnjn/mutagen-cassandra/README.md

 ### 2. Create mutations

-Mutations can be either declarative CQL2/3 or Java classes that use whatever Cassandra client you like (Astyanax is supported directly).
+Mutations can be either declarative CQL2/3, Java classes (using CQL), or simple CSV Data files (for bulk data).

 The root package name should be the same for both, and the mutation file names should start with a **version tag**--a prefix that orders the files naturally with a zero-padded integer, like `V001`.
-(Anything following the version tag is just a comment for your own use; the verion tag ends with the first non-numeric character.)
+CSV files must delimit what table it is meant for in the file name by **version tag**_{TableName}

-Examples:
+.CQL and .Java Examples:

 * `V001_Some_cql_update.cql`
 * `V002_Some_java_update.java`
 * `V003.cql`
 * `003.cql` (Note that this convention doesn't work for Java classes, so I recommend using a prefix that is compatible with Java identifier rules.)

+.CSV Examples:
+* `V004_TableName.csv`

 Lastly, note that if you use Maven, you'll need to put `.cql` files and `.java` files under separate source roots, but Mutagen will find them and order them properly as long as the version tags are consistent.